arielf/cuts/README.md

 The output column separator which is tab by default, can be overriden using `-T <sep>` (or -S, or -D).

+## Input flexibility and tolerance to missing data

+One thing that `cuts` does is try and be completely tolerant and supportive to cases of missing data.
+If you try to paste two columns, side-by-side, from two files but one of the files is shorter, `cuts` will oblige and output the empty field where it is missing from the shorter file, until it reaches EOF on the longer file.

+Similarly, requesting column 2 (3rd column) when there are only 2 columns (0,1) in a line will result in an empty output for that field rather than resulting in a fatal error.
+This is done by design and it conforms to the perl philosophy.

 ## A few examples
 ```
     cuts 0 file1 file2 file3      Extract 1st (0) column from the 3 files